MrWaffleManTheGreat/WaffleLNCrawler/README.md

 i have attached a image to help you find your content_div.

+# COMMANDS / ARGS

+**( change the stuff in new.py before running though!!!)**

+new.py

+packer:

+packer.py INPUTLOCATIONFOLDER outputname.pdf

 # HELPFUL IMAGES

 content area selects nearly the whole page, but it worked for what i needed it for.